conan-io/conan-io.github.io/_posts/2020-12-14-New-conan-release-1-32.markdown

 classes into in them.
 We've also begun moving forward on a new naming convention for generators, starting with the experimental `msbuild` generator.
 It has been renamed to `MSBuildDeps`, and we'll talk more about why we did this shortly.
-We've also created a new generator named `CMakeDeps` in the `cmake` directory, however, it's really just an alias which redirects to the `cmake_find_package_multi` generator.
-We've already been promoting that as the top recommendation for most use-cases of `CMake` generators, and we'll now be promoting that people use it from this new import and new name (`CMakeDeps`).
+We will also be creating in 1.33 a new generator named `CMakeDeps` in the `cmake` directory, that will initially be a copy of the existing `cmake_find_package_multi` generator.
+We've already been promoting that as the top recommendation for most use-cases of `CMake` generators, and we'll be promoting that people use it from this new import and new name (`CMakeDeps`) when it becomes available.
 Also, we've added a new toolchain called `MesonToolchain`.

 ## How Toolchains Helped Generators Evolve